How to Get an Emergency Custody Order Tips

 The juvenile court’s emergency custody order must specify that the following conditions have been met:

-• It would be contrary to the child’s welfare to remain in the parent’s home.
+• It would contradict the child’s welfare to remain in the parent’s home.

 • The need to remove the child is more significant than any harm that removal would do to the child.
 This includes physical, mental, emotional, and social harm.